dummifiedme/TheNotebook/NotesVault/Parliament.md

 - {4th} Schedule deals with the {allocation of the seats in the RS to the states and UTs.}

 ##### Representation of the States
-- Members elected by the members of
+- Members elected by the members of State Legislatures.
+- In accordance with the system of proportional representation
+- by means of the single transferable vote.